|

 is connected with change in technology and the understanding

-substantial and enduring help for others was difficult, even
+a substantial and enduring help for others was difficult,

-impossible _ the fate of most people was (and for most of
+even impossible _ the fate of most people was (and for most

-the worlds population today, still is) a grim, generally
+of the worlds population today, still is) a grim,

-unjust, poverty for which charity was the only, and totally
+generally unjust, poverty for which charity was the only,

 Yet, today, the situation has fundamentally changed.
 The

-the technological capacity to eliminate it.
-Thus any failure
+have the technological capacity to eliminate it.
+Thus any

-to eliminate poverty is a failure to surrender properly to
+failure to eliminate poverty is a failure to surrender properly

-God; and the essence of morality is a duty to work for inclusive
+to God; and the essence of morality is a duty to work for

 Such justice furthermore, is the only concept capable of